doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 Just send your questions to <mailto:support@doofinder.com> and we will try to answer as fast as possible with a working solution for you.

 == Changelog ==

+= 2.1.1 =
+Update on save refactor and add fields tu custom endpoints

+= 2.1.0 =
+New internal endpoints to obtain products, posts, pages and custom items.
+Refactor in custom attributes management.
+Secure authentication via token in headers.

 = 2.0.34 =
 Improved security in Ajax calls.